-VIA: Email
+VIA: Online Portal

-Dear Reed Rubinstein:
+Dear Michael Ding:

-You appealed from the action of the Executive Office for United States Attorneys (EOUSA) on your Freedom of Information Act (FOIA) request for access to specific records concerning the United States of America v.
-Montez Terriel Lee, Jr. (Case No. 0:20-cr-00168-WMW-ECW).
-I note that your appeal concerns EOUSA's categorial denial of your request.
+You appealed from the action of the Executive Office for United States Attorneys (EOUSA) on your Freedom of Information Act (FOIA) request for records "concerning or mentioning the use of race as a factor in charging decisions and/or downward variances in sentencing recommendations by the United States," as well as records concerning United States v.
+Lee.
+I note that your appeal concerns EOUSA's February 24, 2022 categorical denial of your request for certain records about United States v.
+Lee.

-After carefully considering your appeal, I am affirming EOUSA's action on your request.
+After carefully considering your appeal, I am affirming EOUSA's action on that portion of your request seeking certain records concerning United States v.
+Lee.
 The FOIA provides for disclosure of many agency records.
 At the same time, Congress included in the FOIA nine exemptions from disclosure that provide protection for important interests such as personal privacy, privileged communications, and certain law enforcement activities.
 To the extent that non-public responsive records exist, disclosure of such records, including law enforcement records, concerning a third-party individual would constitute a clearly unwarranted invasion of personal privacy, and could reasonably be expected to constitute an unwarranted invasion of personal privacy.
 See 5 U.S.C. § 552(b)(6), (7)(C).
 Further, it is reasonably foreseeable that releasing any non-public records, to the extent such records exist, would harm the interests protected by these exemptions.
 Because any non-public records responsive to your request would be categorically exempt from disclosure, EOUSA properly asserted these exemptions and was not required to conduct a search for the requested records.
 See, e.g., DOJ v.
 Reporters Committee for Freedom of the Press, 489 U.S. 749, 780 (1989) (holding "as a categorical matter" pursuant to Exemption 7(C) that release of investigatory records concerning a third party "can reasonably be expected to invade" that person's privacy and that such an invasion is unwarranted in the absence of an overriding public interest).